dialogic-godot/dialogic/README.md

     - Basic question/answers support
     - Better scene resizing and position
     - Button styles
- - Timelines:
-    - Moved the event buttons to a new column
-    - When creating a `Question` event a `End Branch` event will be added automatically
-    - Added a warning for `Choice` events on the root level of indentation
-    - Disabled unfinished events
-    - The Change Timeline event tells you your current timeline (this is for going back to the start)
-    - New `Close Dialog` event.
-This event closes the dialog whenever it is called.

 ### v0.7 - Looking good
  - Video: https://youtu.be/wREIVj55eBM